 Chivas Regal

-Very famous, take the more traditional route of bottling per age, ranging from the cheapest 12-Year-Old, through the mid-range 18-Year-Old, to the most expensive 25-Year-Old, Ultis and “The Icon” whiskys.
+Chivas Regal is another top-selling Scotch brand.
+Their range starts from the cheapest 12-Year-Old, through the mid-range 18-Year-Old, to the most expensive 25-Year-Old, Ultis and “The Icon” whiskys.

-4.5L cradles of Chivas 12 are also available for about $350 a pop, if you prefer to take a more Costco-inspired approach to your scotch.
+4.5L cradles of Chivas 12 are also available for about $350 a pop, if you prefer to take a more Costco-inspired approach to your Scotch.

 Glenfiddich

-For the uneducated, that means that only one type of malted grain can be used in the whiskey’s production, which in the case of Scotch is always barley.
-Glenfiddich also sell a 50-year-old whiskey which goes for $55k a bottle, funnily enough available now at Dan Murphy’s.
+Famous, yet more experimental with a wider range of ages available, all of which are single malt.
+For the uneducated, that means that only one type of malted grain can be used in the whisky’s production, which in the case of Scotch is always barley.

 Talisker